featbit/featbit/README.md

 ## Contribute to FeatBit

-Building FeatBit is a collaborative effort, and we owe a lot of gratitude to many smart and talented individuals.
-Building it together with community ensures that we build a product that solves real problems for real people.
+Building FeatBit is a collaborative effort, and we owe much gratitude to many intelligent and talented individuals.
+Building it together with the community ensures that we make a product that solves real problems for real people.

 We'd love to have your help too.
-Feel free to open issues, provide pull requests, and become a contributor.
+Feel free to open issues, providing pull requests, and become a contributor.

 ## License